Grace's Guide To British Industrial History

 From Graces Guide

 1867 Married in Huddersfield to Sarah Ruth Smith.
-RWC of belfast, eldest son of James Crabtree, of New Leeds, Leeds, and late of France.[1]
+RWC of Belfast, eldest son of James Crabtree, of New Leeds, Leeds, and late of France.[1]

 1881 of 45 Louis Street, Leeds.[2]

 1891 Living at 4 Gifton Mt, Potter Newton, Leeds: Richard W. Crabtree (age 49 born Leeds), Silk Machine Maker Manager - Employee.
-With his wife Sarah Cath Crabtree (age 42 ??, Yorkshire) and their seven children; Marie Riscilla Crabtree (age 22 born Huddersfield); James Smith Crabtree (age 20 born M...
-Old Town, London), Insurance Clerk; Annie Beatrice Crabtree (age 17 born Belfast); Richard Brown Crabtree (age 15 born Belfast), Hacked ?
-Clerk; Robert W. Crabtree (age 13 born Leeds); Charles H. Crabtree (age 10 born Leeds); Arthur E. Crabtree (age 8 born Leeds).[3]
+With his wife Sarah Cath Crabtree (age 42 ??, Yorkshire) and their seven children; Marie Riscilla Crabtree (age 22 born Huddersfield); James Smith Crabtree (age 20 born Mile End Old Town, London), Insurance Clerk; Annie Beatrice Crabtree (age 17 born Belfast); Richard Brown Crabtree (age 15 born Belfast), Hacked ...
+Clerk; Robert W. Crabtree (age 13 born Leeds); Charles H. Crabtree (age 10 born Leeds); Arthur E. Crabtree (age 8 born Leeds).[4]

 See Also